Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Why does it work?

 Patagonia is serious about their commitment to saving our planet.
-Their sustainable marketing doesn’t just sound good in theory; it’s backed by actions.
+Thus, their sustainable marketing doesn’t just sound good in theory; it’s backed by actions.

 Here’s a selection of their sustainable marketing principles put into practice: